-Transportation rate curves developed for the Illinois Basin coal industry illustrate typical competitive differences between the major transportation modes found throughout the domestic coal industry (Figure portation Database applies to all major coal transportation modes including rail. barge, and truck as well as to transloading facilities (raii-tobarge, truck-to-barge, and truck-to-rail).
-Routings. mileage, carriers involved, and tonnages are documented as well as the parties involved in all transactions.
+information in the Transportation Database applies to all major coal transportation modes including rail, barge, and truck as well as to transloading facilities (rail-to-barge, truck-to-barge, and truck-to-rail).
+Routings, mileage, carriers involved, and tonnages are door mented as well as the parties involved in all transactions.